intbio/MolModEdu/GROMACS/nucl/README.md

 *Fig.6.
 Showing ions.
 Cl is red and Mn is blue.*

-Not only Na, K and Cl but heavy ions like are often used for proper protein crystallization.
-These usually divalent ions are very difficult for dynamics because they can polarize the space around them which leads to changes in water localization.
+Not only Na, K and Cl but heavy, ions like Mn or Ca, are often used for proper protein crystallization.
+These usually divalent ions are very difficult for dynamics because they can polarize the space around them.
+Such effects are difficult to describe using non-polarized force fields.

 You can also choose DNA or protein the same way as described earlier.
 Now  you know how to understand your PDB system.

-**The next step is to understand should we change water and ions condition**
+##### The next step is to understand should we change water and ions condition

-So, at first we will remain the bound water.
+So, at first we will retain the bound water.
 Then you need to check the ions through VMD program or by reading the .pdb file.
 Once you have noticed ions you need to decide leave them or delete.
 In the chosen structure there are only Mn and Cl.
-Mn is divalent ions, consequently, it should be deleted because of the reasons showed above.
-Cl is not divalent, it is located in the places of high positive potential, so we are going to leave it.
+Mn is a divalent ion, consequently, it should be deleted because of the reasons showed above.
+Cl is not divalent, it is located in the places of high positive potential, so we are going to retain it.

 Then you need to check the **side chain conformation**.

 *Basic information about side chain conformation [here](http://www.cryst.bbk.ac.uk/PPS95/course/3_geometry/conform.html)*

+Side chain conformation is not always determined correctly in the original .pdb structure.
+For example, the location of nitrogen or oxygen atoms in the end of asparagine and glutamine cannot usually be discern because they have similar electron densities.

 The residues we need to check are asparagine, glutamine and histidine.
 Asn and Gln residues play important  structural  roles  in  proteins  because of their side-chain amide groups.
 These groups can act as both hydrogen  bond  acceptors  and  donors.
 Such hydrogen bonds can stabilise the protein structure.
 In addition, these residues (also with His) are often found on the surface of proteins or in the active site of enzymes where the hydrogen bonds they form can be important in stabilising protein–protein or protein-substrate interactions.